AjithJoemon007/Ajith-Joemon/README.md

 **Volunteer Collaboration Platform**

-A web-based platform designed to connect and manage volunteers based on departments, skills and volunteer activities.
+A Web-based platform designed to connect and manage volunteers based on departments, skills and volunteer activities.

 Key features include: